Abbey256/TrendyTrove/design_guidelines.md

 ## Images
 ### Hero Image
-Large, full-width hero image showcasing elegant fashion photography - model in sophisticated outfit against minimalist background.
+Large, full-width hero image showcasing elegant jewellery or fashion photography - products against minimalist background.
 Image should convey luxury and timeless style.

 ### Product Images
 High-quality product photography on clean white or soft neutral backgrounds.
 Images should be consistent in lighting and style across the catalog.

 ### Featured Section
-Lifestyle images showing products in elegant contexts - minimal styling, focus on the garment/accessory.
+Lifestyle images showing products in elegant contexts - minimal styling, focus on the jewellery/accessory.

 ## Color Usage (Applied Later)
 Structure for whites, golds, and soft neutrals: